Radk6/MC-Optimization-Guide/java-n-stuff/java-things.md

 ## 1.18.2+

+**NOTE:** While most mods should work fine with Java 24, there may be a few that won't.
+Currently the only one that I know of is Cobblemon, so if you're using it, switch to Java 21.

 | Java | Notes |
 |:---:|:---:|
 | [GraalVM Java 24](https://www.graalvm.org/downloads/) | Best performance and Generational ZGC support |